aetheric-oss/svc-itest/docs/sdd.md

 Document | Description
 --- | ---
-[High-Level Concept of Operations (CONOPS)](https://github.com/Arrow-air/se-services/blob/develop/docs/conops.md) | Overview of Arrow microservices.
+[High-Level Concept of Operations (CONOPS)](https://github.com/aetheric-oss/se-services/blob/develop/docs/conops.md) | Overview of Aetheric microservices.
-[High-Level Interface Control Document (ICD)](https://github.com/Arrow-air/se-services/blob/develop/docs/icd.md)  | Interfaces and frameworks common to all Arrow microservices.
+[High-Level Interface Control Document (ICD)](https://github.com/aetheric-oss/se-services/blob/develop/docs/icd.md)  | Interfaces and frameworks common to all Aetheric microservices.
 [Requirements - `svc-FIXME`](FIXME - generate a link specifically for this module's view in NocoDB) | Requirements and user stories for this microservice.
 [Concept of Operations - `svc-FIXME`](./conops.md) | Defines the motivation and duties of this microservice.
 [Interface Control Document (ICD) - `svc-FIXME`](./icd.md) | Defines the inputs and outputs of this microservice.